bmc/fortune/index.md

     Behind every argument is someone's ignorance.
             -- Louis Brandeis

-For efficiency and speed, *fortune* uses an index file to record the location of each fortune in the database.
-So, before you can use *fortune* with a new (or modified) fortune cookie database, you must generate the index.
-Unlike Arnold's version of *fortune*, you use the *fortune* program itself to generate the database, instead of a separate *strfile* program.
-For example, if your fortune cookies are in a file called `fortunes`, you generate the database with this command:

-    $ fortune -u fortunes

-This command will generate a binary `fortunes.dat` index file.

-You should run `fortune -u` whenever you change your fortune cookie file.

-As noted above, if the fortune file path is omitted, *fortune* looks for the path in the `FORTUNE_FILE` environment variable.
-If that environment variable isn't set, *fortune* aborts with an error.

 ### Displaying fortunes

-Once you have an index file, you can generate a random fortune simply by running the *fortune* with the path to your text fortunes file:
+Once you have a fortune file (and, as noted below, you're free to use [mine][fortunes], you can generate a random fortune simply by running the *fortune* with the path to your text fortunes file:

     fortune /path/to/fortunes